jvanderaa/ansible_netbox_demo/README.md

 ![](https://github.com/jvanderaa/ansible_netbox_demo/workflows/CI/badge.svg)

+## Nautobot

+Nautobot is a fork from NetBox 2.10 to take the capabilities even further in the network automation space.
+Take a look at the info on the [NTC home page](https://www.networktocode.com/nautobot/).
+The same features that have been part of NetBox are still around and will evolve.
+If you want to take a test drive of Nautobot, take a look at [https://demo.nautobot.com](https://demo.nautobot.com).

 ## Link to recording

 Thanks to the Red Hat team that had the recording done of this.
 You can find it on YouTube at